Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 ## Will
 - To discern organisational needs by facillitating the flow of information between circles.
 - An implementation plan for the organization including:
-	- Work with the [[Governance Circle]] to audit the existing team structure and co-develop department circles with review structures.
+	- Work with the [[General Circle]] to audit the existing team structure and co-develop department circles with review structures.
 	- Work with the General Circle to identify the team members to implement the plan and propose a timeline for the implementation.

 - Holding the general aim of the organisation: